bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/UserGuides/HowtoMintOnMainnet.md

 sidebar_position: 43
 ---

-# How to Mint on Mainnet?
+# How to Mint on Mainnet Beta?

 ## Prerequisites